 So let’s say that a client calls you about a Personal Injury or Death Case, and it’s something that you don’t handle.
 But you’d like a referral fee of course for co-counseling the case.
-So what do you do: A, B, or C?
+So what do you do: 1, 2, or 3?

 - Tell them to call our office but don’t tell the prospective client to let us know who referred them.